What are the health benefits of Kombucha Tea?

 How Kombucha can benefit your pet:

-The Scoby can be fed to animals.
-It will assist them with a variety of ailments such as arthritis, gut issues, cancer, skin issues, ear issues, and more.
+The SCOBY can be fed to animals.
+It will assist them with various ailments such as arthritis, gut, cancer, skin, ear, and more.

 How Kombucha kills fleas and ticks: